D41g0na/JEDHA_Deployment/README.md

 ### Prerequisites

-pip install -r requirements.txt
+- pip install -r requirements.txt
-Docker
+- Docker

+### Installation

+Once you have the prerequisites, you can run:

+- Local Installation: to run the application locally, navigate to the "streamlit" directory and execute the following command: './run.sh'.
+- Heroku Deployment: to deploy the application on Heroku, go to the "dasboard" directoru and execute the following commande: './heroku.sh"

 ### Author